lujunTompson/github-slideshow/_posts/0000-01-02-lujunTompson.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my own contribution for the project
+This is my own contribution for the project "second time"